bschollnick/QuickBBS/README.md

 [![](https://mermaid.ink/img/pako:eNp9z8EKwjAMBuBXKTlV2F6gB0-7CHrajgVJm2wrtJ3UFpSxd7eyg4hgToH_-yFZwS7EoGBKeJvF0Oko6pwi8ePaYUbRtkeBKIe5BBPR-T077A733BjZB_T-gwY0nr-RtfLC5Er4q4jkGdPEvwgaCJwCOqrnru-ShjxzYA2qrsQjFp816LhViiUv_TNaUDkVbqDcCDN3DuujAdSI_s7bCwJMUnY?type=png)](https://mermaid.live/edit#pako:eNp9z8EKwjAMBuBXKTlV2F6gB0-7CHrajgVJm2wrtJ3UFpSxd7eyg4hgToH_-yFZwS7EoGBKeJvF0Oko6pwi8ePaYUbRtkeBKIe5BBPR-T077A733BjZB_T-gwY0nr-RtfLC5Er4q4jkGdPEvwgaCJwCOqrnru-ShjxzYA2qrsQjFp816LhViiUv_TNaUDkVbqDcCDN3DuujAdSI_s7bCwJMUnY)

 Real World Testing needs to be done to see what impact the SmallThumbnail, MediumThumbnail, and LargeThumbnail foreign tables will have, but I suspect that the speed to the Thumbnail Index would be extremely beneficial.
+Since at the same time we would be reducing the size of the record for the index meta container.

 There are a few experimental changes being made.

 * Eliminating Cached_Exists.
 The concept of the Cached_Exist engine was simply to cache the reads to the file system.
 The Watchdog system basically eliminates the need for that, and removing the cached_exists engine could dramatically simplify the code.
+  * Finished.
 * Completely embracing the watchdog system for detecting the changes happening in the gallery directories.
 It was used in v2 to invalidate the cached_exist cache, but it would be easier to use that watchdog table to detect if we need to read from the file system instead.

-But I will need to see if there is a performance degradation with this change.

-In addition, as part of the change, I am planning to add code to eliminate left-overs in the database.
-For example, situations where the file has removed from the directory, but is still in the database.
-The current process has the entire directory removed from the database, and then rescanned to be re-added into the database.
-The new logic will only delete or add the elements that need to be added.
+  * Finished.
+A tremendous improvement in speed.
+The first time an *large* directory of files is seen, there is a noticeable delay, but after that, the speed is faster than the previous implementation with cached_exists.

+I am still performing code cleanup and removal of old redundant code.

+To Dos:

+* investigate HTMX?
+Django-HTMX?
+* Investigate django-unicorn
+  * Appears to be incompatible with using jinja templates
+* Continue code cleanup
+* Switch over to the v3 structures for templating
+* Finish Title Search - Done for Gallery listing, need to update individual item page.
+* Repair Archive Gallery & Individual item page(s)
+  * It's been broken for a while under v2, I just rewritten it yet.